TomSssM/MyCodewars/task-archieve/letter-combinations-of-a-phone-number/task.md

 <summary>Task Type</summary>

 This a Backtracking Task Type.
 Think of each button of the phone as an array consisting of 3 elements (for button `"2"` the elements of the array are `['a', 'b', 'c']`).
 As you can see if we have digits `234` then in order to solve the task we need to find all the unique combinations of values of the arrays `['a', 'b', 'c']`, `['d', 'e', 'f']` and `['g', 'h', 'i']`.
 Thus we can solve the task if we use the approach to get all unique combinations of values of many arrays in any order.
-In order to do this we need to adapt the approach called "Merge two queues of prefixes"
+In order to do this we need to tweak the approach called "Merge two Queues of prefixes" which we have seen in pure form in [this task](../unpack-ip/task.md)

 It works in this way:
 1. At the beginning, it is an empty string